 - Click search location to return your designated RA code

 The School of Medicine requires all REAS applicants to provide documentation confirming their eligibility to apply as a rural applicant.
-Applicants must upload a completed Community Member Confirmation form as part of their MD registration submission.
-Forms are downloadable from the link below.
+Applicants must upload a completed Community Member Confirmation form as part of their UAC Application.
+The form is downloadable from the button below.

 Rural Entry Admission Scheme applicant - Australian Tertiary Admission Rank (ATAR) or equivalent of 91.5.

 - Equivalency: IB 35 or higher; OP 1 to 4, GCE of A A A* or higher (3 or less A2 subjects)

 - 1 semester or more but less than 1 year undergraduate (4-7 units) GPA = 5.8

 - 1 year or more but uncompleted undergraduate (8-23 units) GPA = 5.6